Autism TestingAutism Diagnosis and the Benefit of Early Intervention

-According to a 2016 research conducted by KK Women’s and Children’s Hospital and the National University Hospital, it was revealed that 1 in 150 children in Singapore have autism.
+According to research conducted by KK Women’s and Children’s Hospital and the National University Hospital in 2016, it was revealed that 1 in 150 children in Singapore have autism.
 This figure is higher than the World Health Organisation’s global figure of 1 in 160 children.

 Indicators of autism usually appear in a child between ages 2 and 3.
 Certain associated development delays may appear even earlier and can be diagnosed as early as 18 months.
 Research shows that early intervention leads to positive outcomes later in life for people with autism.

-“How to get tested for autism as an adult?”
+“How can I get tested for autism as an adult?”

 These are some questions you may have about autism or ASD.
-Here at Promises, we can ease your concerns or queries by applying our autism screening questionnaires and tests to identify autism in adults and in children.
+Here at Promises, we can ease your concerns and answer your queries.
+Consult with our highly qualified and experienced psychiatrists and psychologists to learn more about autism, and how to cope.
+We are trained in applying autism screening questionnaires and tests to both adults and children.